Women's Super League 2

 WSL 2 replaced the previous level 2 division, the FA Women's Premier League (WPL) National Division, which ended after the 2012–13 season.
-The WPL's last national division champions, Sunderland A.F.C.
-Women, were not promoted and also became the first winners of WSL 2 in the 2014 season.
+The WPL's last national division champions, Sunderland, were not promoted and also became the first winners of WSL 2 in the 2014 season.
 In addition to Sunderland, other WPL clubs that joined WSL 2 in 2014 were Watford and Aston Villa.
 From 2014 to 2016, WSL 2 ran a summer-based season calendar before reverting to the winter season in 2017–18, the same as WSL 1.
+Having sponsored the first tier since the 2019–20 season, 2022–23 marked the first season of Barclays as the title partner of the division.